Ceciimw/BikeShare---Chicago/README.md

 In this graph we can see that Subscribers ride their bikes more in the early morning and then in the afternoon, perhaps because they use this transport to go to work, and Customers prefer to ride from mid-morning onwards, perhaps they are tourists and prefer to make a trip by bike.

 If we analize the rides per day of week:

 <img width="209" alt="image" src="https://github.com/Ceciimw/BikeShare---Chicago/assets/116229442/38341b76-d94f-4c2e-874e-9407ca6e212e">

 We can conclude that the days of the week with more ride are from Monday to Friday.

 Finally, if we analize the ride length per fay of week and customer:

 <img width="204" alt="image" src="https://github.com/Ceciimw/BikeShare---Chicago/assets/116229442/33a37bd4-3320-429c-8745-257328c10cd1">

 From this chart we can conclude that Customers prefer to ride more at the weekend insted of the Suscribers that prefere the day of the weeks.

 At the end, I create a dashboard where you can see all this charts:

 <img width="713" alt="image" src="https://github.com/Ceciimw/BikeShare---Chicago/assets/116229442/4d7c1f10-c6f0-446d-b031-c193048cd3e4">

 Summary:
-Casual Customers prefer to ride at weekend, from mid-morning and for more time.
-Whereas Suscribers prefer to ride during the week, for shorts periods early in the morning and in the evening.
+Casual Customers prefer to ride at weekend, from mid-morning and for more time but not so frecuently.
+Whereas Suscribers prefer to ride during the week, for shorts periods early in the morning and in the evening more frecuently.

 ### ACT